 Candidates will also take Praxis II content exams in their subject area (e.g. Math, P.E., English) and Praxis II pedagogy exams (PLT) in their licensure level (e.g. elementary, secondary).
-For information about specific exam codes, required scores for passing, and registration information, visit .
+For information about specific exam codes, required scores for passing, and registration information, visit the ETS website.

 Candidates are required to complete the Praxis II content exam prior to student teaching.
 The Praxis II: PLT exam must be taken prior to the completion of student teaching.
 While candidates are required to complete both the Praxis II Content and PLT exams to complete the program, passing scores are not required for graduation.
 Passing scores are, however, required to attain licensure in North Dakota.

 Pursuant to Century Code 67.1-02-02-02.1, all teacher education candidates must have classroom-related experiences prior to student teaching.
 At UJ, these experiences occur early and throughout the Teacher Education program.
 Candidates must complete at least 110 hours of field experience prior to student teaching.
 Expectations of candidates in field experiences increase incrementally with each semester in the program.
 Additionally, field experiences occur in a variety of settings to allow candidates the opportunity to interact with a variety of P-12 students and experience diversity across school environments.

 The final stage of the Teacher Education program is a semester-long student teaching experience in an accredited classroom of the candidate’s licensure area.
 Application for student teaching must be made one semester before the student teaching semester